 Sales can be boring sometimes.
-It’s not always glamourous and exciting, and it rarely makes it onto the big screen in theatres.
+It’s not always glamorous and exciting, and it rarely makes it onto the big screen in theaters.

 And learning new sales techniques isn’t usually much fun either.
 Sometimes they can be long boring lectures or books.
 But what if a sales rep could get better at selling just by watching popular movies and listening to music?

 While Hollywood doesn’t intentionally create entertainment for the purpose of coaching sales reps, there are still nuggets of wisdom that sales reps can use in their day-to-day pursuits.
 Here are ten examples of pop culture references sales managers can use to teach valuable sales techniques to their team.